bryanpiguave/ComputerVision/README.md

 # Setup

-Install the dependences and packages listed in the yaml file.
+To get started, make sure to install all the necessary dependencies and packages listed in the provided YAML file.